otland/docs/running-your-first-ot-server/setup-webserver-linux.md

 # Getting started
-Rent a Ubuntu Server 18.04 or higher from a trusted hosting company such or install for the sake of learning experience Ubuntu Server 18.04 or higher in VirtualBox.
+Rent a Ubuntu Server 18.04 or higher from a trusted hosting company or install for the sake of learning experience Ubuntu Server 18.04 or higher in VirtualBox.

 Once you're set we will start by accessing our server.
 If you're on windows you should get putty(https://www.putty.org/), if you're on macOS or Linux you can use the terminal which is standard available.
 With putty just follow the screen ( insert your domain/ip-address and click ok ) for macOS and linux users type: